cssnr/parse-issue-form-action/README.md

 ## Known Issues

-- As previously mentioned, this currently parses raw content, therefore, will not parse check box/dropdown values, yet.
+- As mentioned, this currently parses raw content, therefore, will not parse check box/dropdown values, yet.
 - If a users uses `###` at the start of a line, it would be interpreted as an output.
-Will be fixed if an issue is opened.
+Let us know if this is an issue.
 - If you use an actions validator, it will display the outputs as invalid since outputs are arbitrary based on input.

 # Support